JianHao Tan: Personal life

 Tan married Debbie Soon Rui Yi on 21 May 2019, after a three-year relationship.
+Tan's wedding proposal video was YouTube's most watched creators video in Singapore.
 They have a daughter named Starley, who was born on 19 September 2019.

 Tan created The JianHao Tan Foundation in 2015.
 By 2019, the foundation had donated over $5,000 worth of food and toys to Thuy An Village, Vietnam.